SaishJ/React-Router/README.md

 > Add or Remove search param `React Router` provide hook called `useSearchParams()`.
 This hook is same as `useState()` in React.
 Instead of storing state in memory store in URL.
 > `Search Params` use when apply a filter in a listing page. example: Amazon, Flipkart, etc.

+### 11. Lazy Loading

+> Lazy Loading is a technique where components not require on the Home page can be split into the seprate code bundles and downloaded only when the user navigate that page.